 This flexible approach enables students to choose between three main options:

-Maru-a-Pula School recognizes that some students wish to pursue a one-year post-IGCSE course of studies.
 The AS-Level stands alone as a qualification for entry to university.
-The normal route is to study four subjects at AS-Level and then drop down to three at A2-Level, although some students continue with their fourth subject.
-Three is usually the minimum nmber of A2-Levels required for university, with some universities specifying the need for a fourth A-Level subject.
+Most students choose to study four subjects at AS-Level and then drop down to three at A2-Level, although some continue with their fourth subject.
+Three subjects are usually the minimum number of A2-Levels required for university, with some universities specifying the need for a fourth A-Level subject.

 Subject choices depend on the student’s intentions at the tertiary level.
 The departments currently offering AS-Level / A2-Level studies are: Accounting, English Language, English Literature, Geography, Computing, Biology, Chemistry, Physics, Mathematics, Art & Design, History, Economics and Business Studies.